dhanarajappu456/java/hashcode_equals.md

-for collections , rememeber the equals and hashcode is already overriden based on content , so no need to worry
+for collections , remember the equals and hashcode is already overriden based on content ,  you can directly use contains without worrying

 ```
 import java.util.*;